forcefulowl/qiubaiying.github.io/_posts/2018-04-20-Mobilenet v2.md

 The drive to improve accuracy often comes at a cost: modern state of the art networks require high computational resources beyond the capabilities of many mobile and embedded applications.

-This paper introduces a new neural network architecture that is specifically tailored for mobile and resource constrained environments, by significantly decresing the number of operations and memory needed while retaining the same accuracy.
+This paper introduces a new neural network architecture that is specifically tailored for mobile and resource constrained environments, by significantly decreasing the number of operations and memory needed while retaining the same accuracy.